 This video gets totally and completely blurry in the third section.
 I thought, “I have to redo this!” but how do you take the milk back out of the soup???
 So it’s blurry.
 I trust you amazingly intelligent kitchen stewards to be able to use your imaginations…

-With that lovely disclaimer and steaming soup picture, welcome to my kitchen:
+With that lovely disclaimer and steaming soup picture, welcome to my kitchen in 2013:

 If you cannot see the video above, click HERE to view the video on YouTube.